hotmodelsactress.com

 He was nominated for the Laurel Award for Top Male Dramatic Performance for his role as Steve McCluskey in comedy film 40 Pounds of Trouble (1962).

-The Great Race (1965) comedy action as Leslie Gallant III (The Great Leslie)
+The Great Race (1965) - Leslie Gallant III (The Great Leslie)

 Best TV Shows